What are you wondering?

-Naz or, in Urdu, ناز has a direct translation to the english word Pride.
+Näz or, in Urdu, ناز, has a direct translation to the English word Pride.

 Sustainability is our core as a brand and we would never do it other way.

-Sustainability for us is a balance between social, environment and economy, we weight the creation of new pieces always looking for the balance between these 3 pilars.
+For us, sustainability is a balance between social, environment and economy, and we weight the creation of new pieces always looking for the balance between these 3 pilars.

 You can know a lot more about our sustainable efforts here.